dongzgh/dongzgh.github.io/journal.md

 * Started reading 这样读书就够了

 * [HEXAGONMI](#hexagonmi)
-	* Discussed with Alex Chung about adding Direction Vector selection box
+	* Discussed with Chung about adding Direction Vector selection box
 	* Groomed queries
 	* Send email to Rob about pipeline change
 	* Fixed bug #25186 related with warning about multiple First Form in Define Feature